gerardbm/old-atomic/README.md

 # Atomic

+This repository is a copy of the old version of the [Atomic color scheme](https://github.com/gerardbm/atomic).
+This old version is saved into a parallel repository because it provides support for NetBeans, Sublime Text, xfce4-terminal and konsole, while the new version focuses only Vim/Neovim, URxvt and XTerm.

+In the new version, colors have been selected using the color space HSLuv (different algorithms).

 ### Multiple colors for multiple applications

 Atomic is a dark color scheme designed to use with terminal, Vim/Neovim and several GUI code editors.
 This repository also includes themes for some terminal applications (vim-airline, irssi, mutt, cmus, vifm...) and Zsh.